 This post contains affiliate links.
 Affiliate links will be clearly marked with a * and if you click through and make a purchase, I will receive a small commission from that sale.

 When it comes to festive craft, homemade Christmas cards are a great option to make with the kids.
-Mine make them every year for grandparents and daddy; we always have fun getting crafty with the glitter, paint and pens, and their homemade creations are really treasured by the recipients.
+Mine make DIY Christmas cards every year for grandparents and their dad.
+We always have fun getting crafty with the glue, paint and pens, and their homemade creations are really treasured by the recipients.

-With the big day so close, I think it’s a good idea to keep crafts as laid-back as possible, so I thought I’d share some of the tips I’ve picked up over the years for stress-free homemade cards.
+With the big day so close, I think it’s a good idea to keep crafts as laid-back as possible.
+This time of year is stressful enough!
+So, I thought I’d share some of the tips I’ve picked up over the years for stress-free homemade Christmas cards.

 Go with a simple design

 I’ve learned the hard way that perfect, stylised ideas just don’t suit a craft session with kids.
 If it’s too complicated, fiddly, or needs a lot of adult supervision, it probably isn’t going to be fun – or successful!

 Short on time?
 Turn a photo into a card

 This is a great last-minute way to create really personalised handmade Christmas cards.
 Find (or take) a Christmassy picture of the kids, print it out and mount it onto a card.
 You can then get the kids to write their own greeting on the front or inside.
 This is the picture we used a couple of years ago, it still gets a giggle!

 Be prepared for mess